jpb/kibit-replace/README.md

 # kibit-replace

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin to automatically apply [kibit](https://github.com/jonase/kibit) suggestions.

 ## Usage

-FIXME: Use this for user-level plugins:

-Put `[kibit-replace "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile.

-FIXME: Use this for project-level plugins:

 Put `[kibit-replace "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:

-    $ lein kibit-replace
+    $ lein kibit-replace # to apply all suggestions, or
+    $ lein kitit-replace --interactive
+      Would you like to replace
+        (+ 1 a)
+       with
+        (inc a)
+      in your_code.clj:42? [yes/no]

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 James Brennan

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0